Den-One/GameObjectListEditor/README.md

 ## First Look

-As you can see, application sepparactes into 2 main parts: Object Types Area and Edit Area.
+As you can see, application separates into 2 main parts: Object Types Area and Edit Area.

-Object Types Area sugests you base types to fill your documents.
+Object Types Area suggests you base types to fill your documents.
 They can't be deleted, cause they placed in resource file of project.
 Nevertheless, you can add your own types for current session.
 Edit Area allows you to create new object types and add new data into your document.

 ![alt text](https://github.com/Den-One/GameObjectListEditor/blob/main/documents/first_look.png)